MizaGBF/GBFAL/readme.md

 - `-nochange`: Disable changes to [changelog.json](https://github.com/MizaGBF/GBFAL/blob/main/json/changelog.json) "new" list.

 Action parameters (Only one of those can be used at a time):
 - `-run`: Look for new content.
-If new content is found, it will automatically run `-update`, `-event`, `-thumb` and `-relation`.
+If new content is found, it will automatically run `-update`, `-event`, `-thumb`, `-relation` and `-lookup`.
 - `-update`: Update the content for specified IDs.
 Example usage: `python updater.py-update 3040000000 3040001000` to update those two characters.
 Usable with all ten digit IDs, boss IDs and indexed background IDs.
+It will run `-lookup` after.
 - `-updaterun`: Same as `-update` but does `-run` after.
 - `-job`: Check for new MC jobs.
 Time consuming and not always accurate.
 - `-jobedit`: Open the `JOB EDIT` CLI, allowing you to manually edit the job data.